kandashi/faster-audio-preload/README.md

 # Faster Audio Preload

 This module simply starts the preload of the next track in a playlist half way through the current track, rather than 20s before it ends

+It can also specify a playlist to auto-preload when a client logs in.